Professor Helen Berry

 Please note: I am working in the Faculty Office and so do not have office hours.
 Please email me if you would like to make an inquiry about postgraduate study: Helen.firstname.lastname@example.org

 - Berry H. Orphans of Empire: the Fate of London's Foundlings.
-Oxford University Press, 2019.
-Submitted.
+Oxford: Oxford University Press, 2019.
+In Press.

 - Berry H. The Occupational Destination of Foundling Hospital Children, c.
 1750-1834.
 2019.
 In Preparation.